sourcegraph/sourcegraph-public-snapshot/doc/admin/postgres.md

 We support any version **starting from 12**.

 > NOTE: ⚠️ Version **3.26** required only Postgres 9.6.
-Check your database version before upgrading.
+Before upgrading to Sourcegraph 3.27, you must follow the [upgrade docs](https://docs.sourcegraph.com/admin/postgres#upgrading-postgresql) below.

 ## Role requirements